December 2022 North American winter storm: Meteorological history

 In the northeastern U.S., snowfall totals were as much as 8.1 in in Pennsylvania, 5.1 in in Maryland, 8.5 in in Massachusetts, 10.6 in in Vermont and 7.1 in in New Hampshire.
 As the storm began to exit the United States, it brought the fourth-highest high tide on record to Portland, Maine.
 Shortly after, a severe thunderstorm warning was put in place for New York City and for Long Island.
 The cold air left in the wake of the storm brought ocean-effect snow to Cape Cod.

 In Ontario, among airport weather stations reporting wind speeds and visibility (Sarnia, London, Kitchener, Toronto, Hamilton, St. Catharines, Wiarton, Peterborough, Kingston, Ottawa), Kingston had blizzard conditions (visibility reduced to 400 m or less due to blowing snow) from 2 p.m. on December 23 until 7 p.m. on December 24 along with a peak wind gust of 98 kph.
 Nearby Prince Edward County had some snow drifts as high as traffic signs and some even as high as telephone poles and also experienced blizzard and zero visibility conditions for much of December 23 and 24.
 Wiarton had blizzard conditions from noon until 9 p.m. on December 23, and Chatham had visibility of 200 m from 8 a.m. until 7 p.m. on December 23, with peak wind gusts of 89 kph.
-In addition, St. Catharines had seven hours of visibility of 400 m or less on December 23, with peak wind gusts of 96 km/h on both that day and December 24, and Hamilton had six hours of 400 m or less visibility, including one hour of zero-metres visibility, on December 23.
+In addition, St. Catharines had seven hours of visibility of 400 m or less on December 23, with peak wind gusts of 96 km/h on both that day and December 24, and Hamilton had six hours of 400 m or less visibility, including one hour of zero-meter visibility, on December 23.
 The southern half of the Niagara Region, including Fort Erie, had blizzard conditions for most of December 23 and 24, leading the Niagara Region to declare a state of emergency.
 An average of 76 cm of snow fell in Fort Erie with drifts as high as 3 m while peak wind gusts of 125 km/h were recorded in nearby Port Colborne.

 In Quebec, Montreal experienced four hours of 600 m and winds exceeding 50 kph overnight from December 23 to 24, while Quebec City experienced the same for four hours early the morning of December 24.
 A gust of 121 kph was recorded in Quebec City, while Baie-Comeau experienced a gust measured at 130 kph; both are new all-time December records.
 Baie-Comeau experienced three hours of blizzard conditions on December 25.